 Does this change how we deal with coronavirus?

-Public Health England says that the emergence of a super-spreader in the UK has not changed the strategy they are using, reiterating the importance of early detection, self-reporting and self-isolation.
+Public Health England says that the emergence of a super-spreader in the UK has not changed the strategy.

 “It would be nice if, in due course, we understood more [about super-spreaders] and could then target them during outbreaks,”says Professor Woolhouse.
 “But for now it doesn’t change how we handle this, just reinforces the importance of the current strategy.”